Cowboys News App [Android]

 Was The Cowboys Divisional Loss To Green Bay A Microcosm Of Their Season?

-If you scan the confines of Dallas Cowboys then you'll see a lot of debate as to whether this season was successful or simply deemed a failure.
+If you scan the confines of Dallas Cowboys Social Media then you’ll see a lot of debate as to whether this season was successful or simply deemed a failure.
 Obviously you can argue success because of the large discovery of talent, but unless you are holding that beautiful Lombardi Trophy in February… well you get the idea.

 While trying to wrap my own head around this whole thing in the immediate aftermath, I found myself identifying a lot of my feelings about the whole season directly to the Divisional Loss against Green Bay.
 Sometimes that happens in instances like this, our feelings about certain events across a whole season intertwine and ultimately marry into the same thing.

 When you look at this game in a vacuum, you look at a Dallas Cowboys team that put themselves in an early 21-3 hole.
-Hope was all but dead, it felt like we'd seen this horror movie before, and people were clamoring about the state of the backup position.
+Hope was all but dead, it felt like we’d seen this horror movie before, and people were clamoring about the state of the backup quarterback position.

-Just like he did across the entire season for Cowboys loyalists, put forth a Herculean effort after this hole was dug for his team.
+Just like he did across the entire season for Cowboys loyalists, Dak Prescott put forth a Herculean effort after this hole was dug for his team.
 He fought, fought, and fought some more… pulling off the damn near impossible.

-Of course throughout said effort even Dak Prescott showed a sense of humanity – like he did against the – when he threw an ill-timed and porous interception.
+Of course throughout said effort even Dak Prescott showed a sense of humanity – like he did against the New York Giants – when he threw an ill-timed and porous interception.
 A performance with a single blemish is pretty much the story of young Dakota whether across the entire year or in this single game.

 Ezekiel Elliott, Packers